-accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Heating and hot water Repair category: 1 Notes: It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by a suitably qualified heating engineer on an annual basis to ensure their safe and efficient operation.